ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 }
 ```

-That's 640 different parameter settings, and with a 5-fold cross-validation scheme per parameter set, I needed to generate 3200 different models.
+That's 640 different parameter combinations, and with a 5-fold cross-validation per parameter set, I needed to generate 3200 different models.
 That's why picking the smallest $n$ possible is so important.
-This is accomplished in the following script which took about an hour to run.
+I ran the grid search with the following script, which took about an hour to run (I estimate it would have taken 3 hours for $n=200$ and 9 hours for $n=500$).

 ```python
 #! /usr/bin/env python